-Setting Description Factory Default Time Zone Lists various Time Zones worldwide.
+Setting Description Factory Default Time Zone Lists various Time Zones world wide.
 Select appropriate Time Zone from the drop down and click Save to set.
-None Acronym User can set the acronym of the time zone.
+The 'Manual Setting' options is used for the specific time zone which is excluded from the options list.
+UTC Hours Number of hours offset from UTC.
+The field only available when time zone manual setting.
+0 Minutes Number of minutes offset from UTC.
+The field only available when time zone manual setting.
+0 Acronym User can set the acronym of the time zone.
 This is a User configurable acronym to identify the time zone.
-(Range: Up to 16 characters) None
+(Range: Up to 16 characters) Notice the string "is a special syntax that is reserved for null input.
+None